Loading...

 Risk associated with non-compliance with the regulations

 • Limiting factors and control: The company shall make every effort to ensure that its executives and employees have the required background and knowledge to adequately implement the relevant legislation.
 The company has a Corporate Governance Charter and a Dealing Code.
-Both documents have been published on the company’s website and have been communicated to the team.
-The Corporate Governance Charter is based on the 2009 Code of the Corporate Governance Committee (https://www. corporategovernancecommittee. be).
-The Dealing Code is an integral part of the company’s Corporate Governance Charter and was drawn up in line with the applicable regulations and legislation, in particular Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the Market Abuse Regulation), the Act of 2 August 2002 on the supervision of the financial sector and on financial services and the 2009 Corporate Governance Code.
+Both documents have been published on the company's website and have been communicated to the team.
+The Dealing Code is an integral part of the Corporate Governance Charter of the Company.

 Permits